-In the midst of this wretched cold weather, only a few things can make the lack of feeling in the finger tips and a runny nose seem like a good thing; homemade chicken soup!
+In the midst of this wretched cold weather, only a few things can make the lack of feeling in the fingertips and a runny nose seem like a good thing; homemade chicken soup!

 This recipe is great because there are so many ways to tweak it to fit your tastes.
-If you want to add bay leafs, add them!
+If you want to add bay leaves, add them!
 Pre-made chicken broth?
 Go ahead!
 (But be warned, you probably won’t get the same tasty results).
 Either way, this recipe is fun, easy and positively delicious!

 DISCLAIMER: Pictures are not as clear due to the fact that I had to use a laptop webcam, I apologize.

 – 6 long carrots (you can use baby carrots)